yurujaja/pangaea-bench/README.md

 #### Note:
 - **Configurations**: The current configurations include parameters related to foundation model encoders and downstream task models.
 Future updates will aim to enhance configuration files to support additional tasks.
 To support multitemporal, please modify the `num_frames` parameter in the config.
 Consider that in all the configs, it appears in the `task` parameters.
 For Prithvi it appears also in the `encoder` parameter.
 - **Logging**: By default, logs and checkpoints are stored in the `work_dir`.
 - **The Mados dataset** in use is a simple example that only iterates over the first few data items.
-To do so, we added the following line 153 in `datasets/mados.py`.
-Also, the validation dataloder is set to be the same as the train dataloader (line 323 in `train.py`).
+To do so, we added the following line 156 in `datasets/mados.py`.
     ```
     if crop_name in self.ROIs_split[:2]:
     ```